Figurative Language: Meaning, Examples & Activities

 Participants first understand and then (in Figurative Finds) apply the concepts in a passage/poem/story by reading the metaphor and finding its meaning.

-The photo on the right shows the difference between the use of “is” in a metaphorical and non-metaphorical sentence.
+The photo shows the difference between the use of “is” in a metaphorical and non-metaphorical sentence.

 “Remember, in metaphors things are compared by saying one thing is something else.”